walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdocs2/README.md

 ## Features

-* **Parsing**: Parses binary mdoc data (from Hex or Base64Url strings) into structured, easy-to-use Kotlin data classes like `Document`.
+* **Parsing**: Parses binary mdoc data (from Hex or Base64Url strings) into structured Kotlin data classes like `Document`.
 * **Verification**: Implements a multi-step verification process as specified by ISO/IEC
   18013-5:
     * **Issuer Authentication**: Verifies the `issuerAuth` COSE signature with the public key material of the issuer.